A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Introduction

 In this paper, we employ an ordinary differential equation mathematical model to study the response of MG to the combination of CAR-T therapy and chemotherapy.
 As chemotherapeutic agent, we take temozolamide (TMZ), which is the standard chemotherapeutic agent for this kind of tumors \cite{friedman2000temozolomide,stupp_protocl2005}.
 We make a theoretical study of the model, showing the existence of steady states, stability and positivity of solutions, and calculating invariant surfaces of the mathematical model.
-We consider two kinds of treatments, constant and periodic treatments, and we study the insights of these treatments from the mathematical and medical points of view, performing numerical simulations.
+We consider two kinds of treatments, constant and with a finite number of applications, and we study the insights of these treatments from the mathematical and medical points of view, performing numerical simulations.

 The paper is organized as follows.
-In Section~\ref{sec:model}, we introduce the mathematical model under consideration, explaining the variables and parameters of the model.
-Next, in Section~\ref{sec:analysis}, we study the dynamics and the stability of the model system using the qualitative theory of differential equations and analyze the asymptotic dynamics of our model.
-Section~\ref{sec:numerics} presents numerical results for the applications of TMZ monotherapy, of CAR-T cell monotherapy, and finally of combined treatment of CAR-T and TMZ.
-Lastly, in Section \ref{sec:conclusions}, we discuss and summarize our conclusions.
+In Section~\ref{sec:model}, we introduce the biological background and present the mathematical model, explaining its variables and parameters.
+We also provide a brief background on the mathematical analysis that will be used throughout the manuscript, along with the definition of a virtual patient and \emph{in silico} trials to give the reader context.
+Next, Section~\ref{sec:result} presents the results in two parts.
+The first part details the theoretical results obtained from the mathematical analysis carried out, using the qualitative theory of differential equations and analyzing the asymptotic dynamics of our model.
+In the second part, we present numerical results for the applications of TMZ monotherapy, CAR-T cell monotherapy, and finally, the combined treatment of CAR-T and TMZ.
+Lastly, Section~\ref{sec:conclusions} discusses the work, its results, and the insights gained.